This project facilitates the reading and writing of SD flash memory cards

 Make Directory

-Create a subdirectory at the specified path.
-Name of the subdirectory is the name after the last slash '/' in path.
+Create a folder at the specified path.
+Name of the folder is the name after

-FRESULT FAT_makeDir(const char* path)
+FRESULT FAT_makeDir(DIR* dir_p, const char* path)

 Parameters